EvilFreelancer/routeros-api-php/README.md

 ## Read response as Iterator

-By default original solution of this client is not optimized for work with large amount of results, only for small count of lines in response from RouterOS API.
+By default, original solution of this client is not optimized for work with a large amount of results, only for small count of lines in response from RouterOS API.

 But some routers may have (for example) 30000+ records in